walterlopatka/cortx-k8s/README.md

 3.  **Required kernel parameters**

     CORTX on Kubernetes currently requires the `vm.max_map_count` set to a specific minimum level of `30000000` (thirty million) on the Kubernetes Nodes which `cortx-data` Pods will run.
-    - The `prereq-deploy-cortx-cloud.sh` script will set this value prior to deployment if you choose to utilize it.
+    - The `prereq-create-cortx-cloud.sh` script will set this value prior to CORTX creation if you choose to utilize it.
-    - The `cortx-data` Pods include an initContainer that will check for this minimal value and halt deployment if not met.
+    - The `cortx-data` Pods include an initContainer that will check for this minimal value and halt CORTX creation if not met.

 4.  **Local path provisioner**

     CORTX on Kubernetes currently uses the [Rancher Local Provisioner](https://github.com/rancher/local-path-provisioner) to manage some dynamic provisioning of local storage for prerequisite services.
-    - The `prereq-deploy-cortx-cloud.sh` script will ensure this directory exists, if you choose to utilize it.
+    - The `prereq-create-cortx-cloud.sh` script will ensure this directory exists, if you choose to utilize it.
     - This directory prefix is configurable in the `solution.yaml` file via the `solution.common.storage_provisioner_path`, while appending `local-path-provisioner` to it.
        - You can manually create this path via the default values of `/mnt/fs-local-volume/local-path-provisioner` on every Kubernetes Node
        - Or you can customize the value of `solution.common.storage_provisioner_path` and create directories on every Kubernetes Node to match (i.e. `/mnt/cortx-k8s/local-volumes/local-path-provisioner`.

 5.  **OpenLDAP directories**

     CORTX on Kubernetes currently leverages OpenLDAP as a required service.
-The deployment scripts require specific local directories to exist on the Kubernetes Nodes which OpenLDAP will run on.
+The creation scripts require specific local directories to exist on the Kubernetes Nodes which OpenLDAP will run on.
-    - The `prereq-deploy-cortx-cloud.sh` script will ensure these directories exist, if you choose to utilize it.
+    - The `prereq-create-cortx-cloud.sh` script will ensure these directories exist, if you choose to utilize it.
     - Or you can manually create the following directories on every Kubernetes Node to ensure functional operation of OpenLDAP:
         1.  `/etc/3rd-party/openldap`
         2.  `/var/data/3rd-party`